Ultimate Motorcycle Accident Overview

 When a motorcycle is traveling at a high speed, the biker is less likely to be able to control their bike.
 Speeding is particularly dangerous when going around a corner.6.
 Road Hazards

-Small road hazards is dangerous for a motorcyclist.
+Minor road hazards are dangerous for a motorcyclist.
 While other motor vehicles can tolerate potholes and road surface irregularities, a motorcycle cannot always do that.
-Debris left on the road or wet roads can also cause control problems for a motorcyclist.
+Debris on the road or wet roads can also cause motorcyclist control problems.
 Being aware of the roadway is a top priority for motorcyclists.7.
 Animals

-Deer or small animals often wander into the road, and trying not to hit them is at times futile.
+Deer or small animals often wander the road, and trying not to hit them is sometimes futile.
 This can cause the motorcyclist to lose control, ending in an accident.8.
 Riding while Impaired

-Over 42 percent of all motor vehicle accident involve the use of alcohol.
+Over 42 percent of all motor vehicle accidents involve the use of alcohol.
 Drinking and riding interferes with cognitive ability, coordination, and judgment.Injuries from a Motorcycle Accident

 According to the National Highway Traffic Safety Administration, 80 percent of motorcycle accidents end in significant injury or are fatal.
 Specific body areas are more prone to injuries.
 For instance, the legs and feet are injured approximately 30 percent of the time in a motorcycle accident.
 Fractures are the most common.

-There are some states that do not require motorcycle insurance including Montana, Florida, and Washington.
+Some states do not require motorcycle insurance, including Montana, Florida, and Washington.
 For the ones that do, they have specific insurance requirements.
 For example, the California requirements are: